92VV3M42d3v8/Qubes-Privacy-Doc/README.md

     Hooray our own private Searx instance running.

- 10. Step 9 and 10 are required always to run on restarts.
+ 10. Step 8 and 9 are required always to run on restarts.